pika/pika/docs/index.rst

 - Change the string validation to basestring for host connection parameters (Issue #231)
 - Add a poller to the BlockingConnection to address latency issues introduced in Pika 0.9.8 (Issue #242)
 - reply_code and reply_text is not set in ChannelException (Issue #250)
+- Add the missing constraint parameter for Channel._on_return callback processing (Issue #257 - Fix by patcpsc)
+- Channel callbacks not being removed from callback manager when channel is closed or deleted (Issue #261)

 Pika Core Modules and Classes
 -----------------------------